- February 10, 2022

 "Isles of Yore is a massively multiplayer simulation game with a focus on prehistoric animal survival.
 Players can choose from a selection of small to medium-sized theropod dinosaurs, such as Coelophysis, and must balance their thirst, hunger, and stamina in a variety of environments.
 Compete against other players and AI in this immersive, visually exceptional food chain simulation."

-- The game features stunning graphics and beautiful environments that enhance the immersive experience.
+- The game features stunning graphics and beautiful environments, showcasing the developer's passion and effort.

-- The game currently suffers from a lack of players and AI, leading to a sparse and often lonely experience.
+- The game currently suffers from a lack of content and player engagement, with very few players online and a vast map that feels empty.

 “The carnivorous dinosaur game mechanics work very well - the search for food can sometimes be a challenge whose nature changes depending on the age (and needs) of the dinosaur, but it is always manageable and encourages exploration.”